Codit/charts/README.md

 Helm chart repo of common apps that we use:

 - **Azure Pipeline Environment** - A Helm chart for creating required resources to use Azure Pipelines' Environment
+- **Cronjob Pod Restart** - A Helm chart for creating a cronjob that performs a scheduled restart of pods

 ![Codit logo](./media/logo.png)